-Initially collecting focussed on British motor manufacturers, many of whom were ceasing trading or changing ownership in the 1980s.
+Initially collecting focused on British motor manufacturers, many of whom were ceasing trading or changing ownership in the 1980s.
 Obtaining items from these sources became a rescue mission, to avoid their film and video material being destroyed.
 In addition, a number of private motoring-themed collections were obtained, mainly amateur footage from motoring enthusiasts, giving an insight into how the motor car influenced leisure pursuits of the families featured.

-The Film and Video Collection now comprises nearly 40,000 items.
+The Film and Video Collection now comprises around 26,000 items.
 Significant collections include those of Ford, Vauxhall, the Rootes Group, the Metropolitan Police, the AA and Dunlop.
 The Collection also holds rare footage from the Campbell family covering World Land Speed Record attempts and family material.
 The collection spans a wide range of motoring-related topics including home movies, manufacturers’ promotional films, motorsport and record breakers.
 It features racing cars, production cars, prototypes, concept vehicles, trucks, motorcycles and buses, and mechanical components.

 The Collection ranges in date from 1900 to the present day.
 Films are held in 8mm, Super 8, 9.5mm, 16mm (the most common) and 35mm gauges.
 There are video recordings in a broad range of formats, including two-inch and one-inch reel-to-reel video, Betacam SP, Digital Betacam, VHS and U-matic.
 The audio material ranges from quarter-inch reel-to-reel tape to audio cassettes and vinyl records.